LaunchCode-Education-Archived/lc101-unit4-portland/class-prep/3/rcmp.md

 Let's say somebody says to you, "Give me a function that takes string and then finds all the words in that string containing the given character."

 This is your requirement spec.
-You can see the IP model immediately:
+You can see the IPO model immediately:

-1. What are the inputs? (a string of words and a character)
+1. What are the inputs?
+(A string of words and a character)

-1. What are the outputs? (a string of words)
+1. What are the outputs?
+(A string of words)

-1. What is the process? (some sort of search that examines each word)
+1. What is the process?
+(Some sort of search that examines each word)

 But it's not yet detailed enough to write code.
 For instance, what should the function do:

-1. ...to report errors?
+...to report errors?

-1. ...if the character isn't found?
+...if the character isn't found?

-1. ...if the inputs are bad (empty, missing, or not strings at all )?
+...if the inputs are bad (empty, missing, or not strings at all )?

-1. ...if the input is huge?
+...if the input is huge?

-1. ...if the character set is not ASCII?
+...if the character set is not ASCII?

- So, ask questions until you are sure of the requirement details.
+So, use this RMCP process to ask questions until you are sure of the requirement details.
 (This is actually called requirement elicitation and is a common process on a development team.)
 Use this checklist to make sure you know what you're doing before you do it.
 Use it to organize your thinking and demonstrate that you have an rigorous approach to design.

 # Step one: The Gazinta - What are the inputs?